OneSparse/OneSparse/README.md

 # development

-If you have docker installed, run `./test.sh` to build a docker container with postgres:11 and GraphBLAS compiled with debug symbols on.
-This will automatically run test.sql.
-If you provide any argument to test.sh the container will not be immediately cleaned up, and the argument will be run in a tmux in the container, so to launch a psql, do `./test.sh psql`.
-GDB is installed so create another pane and attach to the current database pid to debug the C code.
+If you have docker installed, run `./test.sh psql` to build a docker container with postgres:11 and GraphBLAS compiled with debug symbols on.
+This will eventually drop you into a psql interpreter.
+You can run the tests from that point with `\i /here/tests/test.sql`

 # types

-GraphBLAS has an extremely rich type system that encompases not only common "artithmetic" algegbra, but also many other algebras using an algebraic structures called semirings.
+GraphBLAS has an extremely rich type system that encompases not only common artithmetic algegbraic operations like addition and multiplication, but also many other operations using algebraic structures called semirings.
 The combinations of 7 matrix types and 960 semiring operations offer a huge number of building blocks for solving graph problems.

 PostgreSQL is a strongly typed language that comes with many built-in data types, the following types map from GraphBLAS to PostgreSQL: